Puddlestomper/CluedoAI/README.md

 # CluedoAI
 A C++ program that plays Cluedo.

-When launching it you just follow the instructions as they come on the console and give input as required.
+When launching it you just follow the instructions as they appear on the console and give input as required.

 NOTE: